 Kent Search and Rescue is a volunteer based charitable organisation

-If you want to join you will need to join one of our Search Technician courses (the next course will be in 2021 – please keep an eye on the website for the date that applications open).
+If you want to join you will need to join one of our Search Technician courses (the next course will be in Q3 2022 – please keep an eye on the website for the date that applications open).

 After application, you will be asked to complete and sign the paperwork including the police vetting form, non-disclosure agreement and child protection statement.
 We also need to see a few forms of identification.

-Now you attend the search technician training course which comprises 3 separate weekends where you will learn about search techniques, medical safety, navigation techniques, use of two-way radios, evidence handling and crime scene preservation and much more.
+Then you attend the search technician training course which comprises various weekend dates where you will learn about search techniques, medical safety, navigation techniques, use of two-way radios, evidence handling and crime scene preservation and much more.

 Once you successfully complete the search technician training course you will immediately become operational as a Probationary Member.
 You do not have voting rights at the Annual General Meeting.